19hours/sg-statutes/Acts/Road Traffic Act.md

 (a) drive or act as a conductor of a public service vehicle on a road unless he holds a vocational licence granted by the Registrar under this Part for such purposes; or

-(b) employ or permit any person who is not so licensed to drive or act as a conductor of a public service vehicle while it is being used for the carriage of passengers for hire or reward on a road.
+(b) employ or permit any person who is not so licensed to drive or act as a conductor of a public service vehicle.

+[Act 37 of 2012 wef 01/01/2013]

 (2) The Registrar may, on application made to him in the prescribed manner and on payment of the prescribed fee and subject to such rules as may be prescribed, grant vocational licences.